Downtown Las Vegas

-Downtown Las Vegas (commonly abbreviated as DTLV) is the central business district and historic center of Las Vegas, Nevada.
-It is the original townsite, and the Downtown gaming area was the primary gambling district of Las Vegas prior to the Strip.
+Downtown Las Vegas (commonly abbreviated as DTLV) is the central business district and historic center of Las Vegas, Nevada, United States.
+It is the original townsite, and the Downtown Gaming Area was the primary gambling district of Las Vegas prior to the Strip.
 As the urban core of the Las Vegas Valley, it features a variety of hotel and business highrises, cultural centers, historical buildings and government institutions, as well as residential and retail developments.
 Downtown is located in the center of the Las Vegas Valley and just north of the Las Vegas Strip, centered on Fremont Street, the Fremont Street Experience and Fremont East.
 The city defines the area as bounded by I-15 on the west, Washington Avenue on the north, Maryland Parkway on the east and Sahara Avenue on the south.

 History

 Before incorporation

 Perhaps the earliest visitors to the Las Vegas area were nomadic Paleo-Indians, who traveled to the area 10,000 years ago, leaving behind petroglyphs.
 Anasazi and Paiute tribes came here at least 2,000 years ago.

 The area was named Las Vegas, which is Spanish for the meadows, in the 1800s because it featured abundant wild grasses, as well as desert spring waters for westward travelers.

 The year 1844 marked the arrival of John C. Frémont, whose writings helped lure pioneers to the area.
-Downtown Las Vegas’ Fremont Street is named after him.
+Downtown Las Vegas' Fremont Street is named after him.

 Eleven years later, members of the Church of Jesus Christ of Latter-day Saints chose Las Vegas as the site to build a fort halfway between Salt Lake City and Los Angeles, where they would travel to gather supplies.
 The fort was abandoned several years afterward.
 The remainder of this fort can still be seen at the intersection of Las Vegas Boulevard and Washington Avenue at the Old Las Vegas Mormon Fort State Historic Park.